What it’s Like to Start Therapy: This could be your story.

 “What session 1 was like for me”

-As I sat in Dr. Hamlin’s waiting room my eyes landed on the water flowing from leaf to leaf on the table top fountain.
-I felt a little nervous.
+I was waiting to have my first session with Dr Greg Hamlin.
+As I waited, I felt a little nervous.
 However, I knew I wanted something to change.
 “Will I be able to explain myself clearly?”
 I thought to myself.
 For a split second this thought flew through my head, “Maybe I should just figure this out on my own”.

 “Sure.
 I’m a little nervous, but I’m also relieved to be doing something about it,” I pondered.
 “Besides, the conversation on the phone with this guy makes me think he’s got something that will be a game changer for me.”

 When we started our video session, I immediately knew I was welcome.
 Conversation was easy and comfortable.

 I knew that he was easy to talk to from the initial phone conversation.
 I knew I would not be judged.
 But after a few minutes into the first session, I realized how relieved I was to find that he also knows how to help me organize my own situation by asking the questions that were just right for me.

 “It was a relief…”